 With more than 30 recognized subspecies, the exact color patterns and plumage shades of the Eurasian jay can vary considerably in different geographic ranges.
-This is one of the most colorful corvids and is instantly recognizable because of its distinct markings even in populations with significantly different colors.
+This is one of the most colorful members of the Corvidae family and is instantly recognizable because of its distinct markings even in populations with significantly different colors.
 Learning more Eurasian jay facts can help birders better appreciate all that makes this bird unique, as well as feel more comfortable identifying it or be more successful in attracting it.

 - Common Name: Eurasian Jay, Jay, Common Jay, European Jay, Acorn Jay, Black-Crowned Jay, Black-Capped Jay, Iranian Jay, Japanese Jay, Brandt's Jay, Himalayan Jay

-- Markings: Genders are similar but there is much geographic variation in plumage color and especially head markings.
+Genders are similar but there is much geographic variation in plumage color and head markings.
 Typically, the upperparts range from pinkish-brown to darker tan or rust, with the back showing more pronounced gray or gray-brown.
-The wings are black with a broad white patch and white edging on the primary feathers, and the scapulars are light blue with fine black barring.
+The wings are black with a broad white patch and white edging on the primary feathers, and light blue with fine black barring on the upper wings.
 The underparts are paler, and the throat is white or pale buff bordered with a thick black malar stripe.
 The rump and undertail coverts are white.
-The crown and face vary most between populations, and could be brown with black streaking on the crown or white with a solid black crown.
+The crown and face vary most between populations and could be brown with black streaking on the crown or white with a solid black crown.
 The forehead may be pale or dark.
 The tail is solid black and very gently rounded when spread.
 The legs and feet are pale, and the eyes have a light iris that ranges from yellow to light blue.